 For this week’s Mythical Creature post, I wanted to revisit a character from Greek mythology who is, by far, one of the most well-known monsters that comes to my mind.
-I decided to dig a little deeper into her past, partially due to the fact that I’ve always been fascinated with her, and partially because I plan on featuring her in an upcoming novelette.
-I thought she would tie in perfectly with my new “Goddesses In Love” series.
+I decided to dig a little deeper into her past, partially due to the fact that I’ve always been fascinated with her, and partially because I’m featuring her in Medusa’s Secret, part of my “Goddesses In Love” series.

-As with most myths there is some confusion on the story origins.
+As with most myths, there is some confusion about the story origins.
 Specifically, how exactly do we go from a beautiful Maiden to Snake-haired-monster-who-turns-men-to-stone in Medusa’s case?
-I decided to dig a little deeper and see what I could come up with especially since, I’m anxious to put my twist on her story.
+I decided to dig a little deeper and see what I could come up with especially since I’m anxious to put my twist on her story.
 As with a lot of the characters I’ve come across, I’m not entirely convinced she was given the justice she deserved.
 Let’s dive in!

 Origins of Medusa